huyslab/relmed_analysis_behaviour/docs/GITHUB_ACTIONS_SETUP.md

 2. Check Docker Hub status: https://status.docker.com/
 3. GitHub Actions has good network connectivity, this should be rare

+### Permission denied errors
+**Problem:** Errors like "mkdir: permission denied" or CmdStan compilation errors

+**Solution:** The workflow has been configured to handle permissions by:
+1. Creating required directories (`data`, `tmp`, `.cache/fontconfig`) before running Docker
+2. Running Docker with `--user root` and `--entrypoint bash` to override default user switching
+3. Making CmdStan directory writable for model compilation

+If you see permission errors, verify the workflow includes these setup steps in the "Create required directories" step

 ## Customization

 ### Change Schedule